emilio-lovarela/AG_Oertel_software_emilio/Common_utils/CMD_tutorial/README.md

   dir        # Windows
 ```

-You can get more information on [Command Prompt or Terminal Window](https://tutorial.djangogirls.org/en/intro_to_command_line/#what-is-the-command-line).
+You can get more information on [How to use the Command Prompt?](https://tutorial.djangogirls.org/en/intro_to_command_line/#what-is-the-command-line).